 We have financed our operations, and we expect to continue to finance our operations, acquisitions, if any, and the development of strategic relationships by issuing equity and/or convertible securities, which could significantly reduce the percentage ownership of our existing stockholders.
 Further, any additional financing that we secure may require the granting of rights, preferences or privileges senior to, or pari passu with, those of our Common Stock.
 Additionally, we may acquire other technologies or finance strategic alliances by issuing our equity or equity-linked securities, which may result in additional dilution.
 Any issuances by us of equity securities may be at or below the prevailing market price of our Common Stock and in any event may have a dilutive impact on your ownership interest, which could cause the market price of our Common Stock to decline.
-We may also raise additional funds through the incurrence of debt or the issuance or sale of other securities or instruments senior to our shares of Common

-Stock.
-The holders of any securities or instruments we may issue may have rights superior to the rights of our common stockholders.
+We may also raise additional funds through the incurrence of debt or the issuance or sale of our securities or instruments we may issue may have rights superior to the rights of our common stockholders.
 If we experience dilution from issuance of additional securities and we grant superior rights to new securities over common stockholders, it may negatively impact the trading price of our shares of Common Stock.